npms-io/npms-analyzer/README.md

 [david-dm-dev-url]:https://david-dm.org/IndigoUnited/npms-analyzer#info=devDependencies
 [david-dm-dev-image]:https://img.shields.io/david/dev/IndigoUnited/npms-analyzer.svg

-> The npms-analyzer is responsible for analyzing the npm modules and index them to be searchable.
+> The npms-analyzer is responsible for analyzing all npm modules.

-Behind the scenes, this project is composed of two important separate facets.
+This project is composed of two important facets.
 One is the process of observing changes within the `npm` registry as well as modules that were not analyzed for a while.
-The modules reported by the observation are pushed into a queue.
-The other is the process of consuming the modules that were previously queued, analyzing and extracting relevant information that culminates with a final score.
+These modules are pushed into a queue to be analyzed later.
+The other is the process of consuming the queued modules, analyzing them using a variety of policies and computing a final rank based on the analysis result.
+Both the analysis and the rank are indexed to power up the npms search!

 ## Setup